Jonathon-Fleming/ToxPi-GIS/README.md

     * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"
     * Note: If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)
   * Run script with required parameters:
-    * python ToxPiModel.py location\infile location\outfile.lyrx
+    * python ToxPi_Model.py location\infile location\outfile.lyrx
+    * If location is your current directoy, replace location with .
     * Note: Script will not work without the lyrx extension on the desired output file
 * OutPut:
   * Script makes a geodatabase in the outfile path called ToxPiAuto.gdb